EVERTEC (NYSE:EVTC) Updates FY 2022 Earnings Guidance

 EVERTEC (NYSE:EVTC – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $2.470-$2.560 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.770.
 The company issued revenue guidance of $591 million-$600 million, compared to the consensus revenue estimate of $613.23 million.

-Several equities research analysts have recently commented on EVTC shares.
-Susquehanna Bancshares reduced their target price on shares of EVERTEC from $49.00 to $43.00 in a research note on Friday, February 25th.
-Susquehanna reduced their target price on shares of EVERTEC from $49.00 to $43.00 in a research note on Friday, February 25th.
-Raymond James reduced their target price on shares of EVERTEC from $51.00 to $47.00 and set an outperform rating on the stock in a research note on Friday, February 25th.
-Finally, Zacks Investment Research downgraded shares of EVERTEC from a hold rating to a sell rating in a research note on Tuesday, January 25th.
-Two research analysts have rated the stock with a sell rating, two have assigned a hold rating and one has given a buy rating to the company.
-According to data from MarketBeat.com, the company has an average rating of Hold and a consensus price target of $44.00.
+EVTC has been the subject of a number of research reports.
+Susquehanna reduced their target price on shares of EVERTEC from $49.00 to $43.00 in a research report on Friday, February 25th.
+Zacks Investment Research downgraded shares of EVERTEC from a hold rating to a sell rating in a research report on Tuesday, January 25th.
+Susquehanna Bancshares reduced their target price on shares of EVERTEC from $49.00 to $43.00 in a research report on Friday, February 25th.
+Finally, Raymond James reduced their target price on shares of EVERTEC from $51.00 to $47.00 and set an outperform rating for the company in a research report on Friday, February 25th.
+Two equities research analysts have rated the stock with a sell rating, two have given a hold rating and one has issued a buy rating to the company.
+According to data from MarketBeat, EVERTEC currently has a consensus rating of Hold and an average target price of $44.00.

-The business also recently declared a quarterly dividend, which will be paid on Friday, March 25th.
-Stockholders of record on Friday, February 25th will be paid a $0.05 dividend.
-The ex-dividend date is Thursday, February 24th.
-This represents a $0.20 dividend on an annualized basis and a dividend yield of 0.47%.
-EVERTEC’s dividend payout ratio (DPR) is presently 9.05%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, March 25th.
+Investors of record on Friday, February 25th will be issued a dividend of $0.05 per share.
+This represents a $0.20 annualized dividend and a dividend yield of 0.49%.
+The ex-dividend date of this dividend is Thursday, February 24th.
+EVERTEC’s dividend payout ratio is currently 9.05%.

-In other EVERTEC news, CFO Joaquin A. Castrillo-Salgado sold 25,000 shares of the company’s stock in a transaction that occurred on Thursday, March 10th.
-The stock was sold at an average price of $38.03, for a total transaction of $950,750.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Morgan M. Schuessler sold 74,586 shares of the company’s stock in a transaction that occurred on Thursday, March 10th.
-The stock was sold at an average price of $37.65, for a total value of $2,808,162.90.
+In other EVERTEC news, EVP Castillo Rodrigo Del sold 15,573 shares of the firm’s stock in a transaction on Wednesday, March 9th.
+The shares were sold at an average price of $38.62, for a total value of $601,429.26.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, EVP Guillermo Rospigliosi sold 15,982 shares of EVERTEC stock in a transaction dated Friday, March 18th.
+The shares were sold at an average price of $42.52, for a total transaction of $679,554.64.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 162,236 shares of company stock valued at $6,142,677.
-0.68% of the stock is owned by company insiders.
+In the last ninety days, insiders have sold 181,088 shares of company stock worth $6,902,592.
+0.68% of the stock is owned by insiders.

-A number of large investors have recently added to or reduced their stakes in EVTC.
-LPL Financial LLC acquired a new stake in shares of EVERTEC in the 3rd quarter valued at approximately $206,000.
-Janus Henderson Group PLC acquired a new stake in shares of EVERTEC in the 3rd quarter valued at approximately $276,000.
-Vident Investment Advisory LLC boosted its holdings in shares of EVERTEC by 33.3% in the 4th quarter.
-Vident Investment Advisory LLC now owns 9,596 shares of the business services provider’s stock valued at $479,000 after buying an additional 2,396 shares during the last quarter.
-MML Investors Services LLC acquired a new stake in shares of EVERTEC in the 4th quarter valued at approximately $793,000.
-Finally, Allianz Asset Management GmbH acquired a new stake in EVERTEC during the 4th quarter valued at $944,000.
-81.56% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in EVTC.
+Morgan Stanley lifted its position in EVERTEC by 21.2% during the 2nd quarter.
+Morgan Stanley now owns 343,032 shares of the business services provider’s stock valued at $14,973,000 after acquiring an additional 59,927 shares during the period.
+Millennium Management LLC raised its holdings in EVERTEC by 4.0% in the third quarter.
+Millennium Management LLC now owns 50,025 shares of the business services provider’s stock worth $2,287,000 after buying an additional 1,940 shares during the last quarter.
+LPL Financial LLC purchased a new position in EVERTEC in the third quarter worth about $206,000.
+Janus Henderson Group PLC purchased a new position in EVERTEC in the third quarter worth about $276,000.
+Finally, Citadel Advisors LLC purchased a new position in EVERTEC in the fourth quarter worth about $1,268,000.
+81.56% of the stock is currently owned by hedge funds and other institutional investors.

 EVERTEC Company Profile (Get Rating)